-Pi Zero W adapter board for the DLP2000EVM mini projector.Designed by MickMake, Ships from Australia
+Pi Zero W adapter board for the DLP2000EVM mini projector.Designed by MickMake in Australia

 The DLP2000 is a relatively cheap DMD, (Digital Mirror Device).
 It supports a resolution of 854 x 480.
 Not huge, but TI are selling their "evaluation boards", (the DLP2000EVM), for around US$99 which is pretty cheap for a projector.
 However, these eval boards are only designed for the BeagleBone.